 During FY 2013, a development agreement with WRT/DK Residential, L.P. for the White Rock Trail Apartments project was approved by the TIF Board and City Council.
 The development, now called NorthRock Lake Highlands was completed in late 2014.
-In FY 2016, the developer terminated the agreement forgoing all TIF reimbursement.
+In FY 2016, the developer terminated the agreement, forgoing the TIF subsidy.

 During FY 2014-2015, staff held ongoing discussions on potential updated development plans for LHTC (primarily the retail block as a next phase).
-Phase I requirements under the LHTC agreement were completed in 2015, and the City began reimbursement.
+Phase I requirements under the LHTC agreement were completed in 2015, and the City began disbursement of TIF funding.
 In September 2015, PC LH decided to terminate the remainder of the LHTC agreement.